 Let’s face it: Designers love to use backgrounds of all kinds.
 They’re powerful visual elements that make your messages stand out, and we absolutely agree that it makes everything more attractive and appealing.

 One of the biggest drawbacks of HTML emails is the partial lack of support for background images.

 Some email clients won’t display backgrounds.
 You may instead have a blank white area with your important message at the top.
 You will end up with a hard-to-read (or even invisible) section if your copy is white.

 Consider including a fallback color that appears when the background image does not load.

 The first image shows live text on a background image.
-When the background image is blocked we see a solid background colour (second image).
-In this particular case we used a fallback blue colour to maintain brand colours and readability.
+When the background image is blocked we see a solid background color (second image).
+In this particular case we used a fallback blue color to maintain brand colors and readability.

 7. Reduce your assets size

-Designers often include high-resolution photos in their email designs, but you must make sure that the images are resized and optimised before inserting them into your HTML email template.
+Designers often include high-resolution photos in their email designs, but you must make sure that the images are resized and optimized before inserting them into your HTML email template.
 This will result in an email that is as lightweight as possible and renders quickly on a variety of devices.

-Resize full-width images to a maximum of 1200px width, then run them through an image optimiser like TinyPNG.
+Resize full-width images to a maximum of 1200px width, then run them through an image optimizer like TinyPNG.
 This will give you the right balance between image quality and file size.

 In 2020, 51.28% of email marketers said that they used animated GIFs in marketing emails.

 GIF animations are excellent for engaging readers and showcasing your products and services.
 In a nutshell, they simplify complex concepts.